CCT Africa 2025 Agenda

 Moritz Thompson, Investment Director - Pan Africa, AIIM

-Andile Ngcaba, CEO, CONVERGENCE PARTNERS
+Andile Ngcaba, Chairman, CONVERGENCE PARTNERS & SOLCON CAPITAL

-10.15am Coffee Break
+10.00am Coffee Break

-UNLOCKING THE VALUE OF THE CLOUD: RETHINKING ARCHITECTURE FOR CLOUD IN AFRICA AN
+10.30am | UNLOCKING THE VALUE OF THE CLOUD: RETHINKING CLOUD IN AFRICA AND DEVELOPING NEW

-DEVELOPING NEW PARTNERSHIPS TO SUPPORT CLOUD-BASED SERVICES
+PARTNERSHIPS TO SUPPORT CLOUD-BASED SERVICES

 - Drivers of demand and adoption of digital services and products, enterprise cloud services – lack of enterprise